Seven of Wands

 We see King Leonidas I facing off against the Persian army at Thermopylae.
 The sun shines behind him and onto his spear, signifying the astrological sign driving his passions and will; Leo.

-He stands on a rocky outcrop that raises him up and points him out as the leader but also limits his movement and perhaps makes him a target.
-The king is not minded by this.
-He has earned his place here and will defend it or die!
+He stands on a rocky outcrop that elevates him as the leader, but also limits his movement and makes him a target.
+The king pays this no mind.
+He has earned his place here, and he will defend it or die.

-He is in any case well defended with his shield, finest armor fit for a king, and skill as a fighting Spartan, as well as his loyal men at his back.
-They all know they will probably die but their will to defend the land goes beyond its earth and water.
-They will not budge on their principles and readiness to fight for them.
+He is well defended by his shield, armor fit for a king, his skill as a Spartan warrior, and the loyal men at his back.
+They all know they will likely perish, but their will to defend the land goes beyond mere earth and water.
+They will not budge on their principles, standing entirely ready to fight for them.

 The defending Spartan